 Key features of a myKredit loan:

-- Choose your repayment schedule.
 You can repay your loan in one lump sum or spread the cost over up to four monthly instalments.
-Repaying your loan over a longer period makes each repayment more manageable but pushes up the overall cost of the loan.
+Repaying your loan over a longer period makes each repayment more manageable but pushes up the overall cost of borrowing.

 How do myKredit loans compare?